jacob-honig/credit_risk_resampling/README.md

 # About

-This report is a time series analysis of MercadoLibre's financial and user data.
-This report includes metrics such as standard deviation, hourly stock return, and lagged search trends to determine potential correlations.
-This report also includes data visualization to determine hourly trends, weekly trends, seasonal trends, and projected revenues and search trends.
+This analysis uses supervised machine learning to predict the creditworthiness of borrowers.
+The analysis uses historical lending activity to train two logistic regression models, one with  original data and one with resampled data.

-This report is an assignment for the eleventh week of the FinTech bootcamp curriculum by Trilogy Education Services.
+This analysis is an assignment for the twelfth week of the FinTech bootcamp curriculum by Trilogy Education Services.

 # Technologies

-This analysis was made using Python (v3.7.0), WindowsOS (v20H2), and JupyterLab.
+This model was made using Python (v3.7.0), WindowsOS (v20H2), and JupyterLab.

-This analysis uses the following libraries and dependencies: <br/>
+This model uses the following libraries and dependencies: <br/>
-pandas, numpy, pystan, holoview, hvplot, fbprophet, datetime, and matplotlib.
+pandas, numpy, pathlib, sklearn, imblearn, warnings

 # Data

-This analysis reads data from three csv files.
-The data includes hourly google search trends, hourly stock quotes, and daily revenues.
+This model is trained using data read from a csv file.
+The data includes loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, total debt, and loan status.

 # Contributors